0xfml/0xfml.github.io/_posts/2020-1-2-honeypot.markdown

 - Some people havent grasped how to transfer files on unix systems.

 # Things to do differently
 As i mentioned i would certainly take advantage of forwarding from the honeypot to a running ingestion log service like logstash.
 I would also setup a visualisation panel like greylog or tango for splunk.
 Just for general interactions i probably would have chosen a host with better latency, i seemed to skim over that option on setup :facepalm:.
+I would also develop a better warning system for breakouts, i know the python virtual env structure is amazing, but incase of some new exploit developments i would want to know who or what is on my system.
+At the time, the only warning system i had was emails from the vps provider letting me know theyre terminating my service due to illicit activity.

 # Further research
 Reflecting on this project, i got thinking about what i could do to further gather information on current botnets and malware floating around the internet.
 If you havent seen the defcon 20 talk 'owning bad guys and mafia with javascript botnets', i recommend sitting down and watching it.
 I rewatched it whilst sifting through logs one night and began to wonder if i could replicate the same thing but with ssh.
 What if we could activily allow connections through an ssh tunnel on a honeypot box and strip out credentials and addresses to better see what bots and adversaries are up to.